We know the law. We are good at it. And we truly care about our clients. What can we do for you?

 Postnuptial agreements are similar to prenuptial agreements but are created after a couple marries.
 Postnuptial agreements become an option when a couple experiences a change in circumstances or to reduce or eliminate disputes in the event of death of one of the couple or a divorce.

 Prenuptial and postnuptial agreements are particularly useful when it is the second marriage for one or both spouses.
 If there are children from either spouse’s previous marriage, it is helpful to have a legally binding agreement outlining inheritance rights and issues of child custody and support.

-We will always keep your best interests in mind and can take the necessary steps to protect your assets.
-To discuss your situation in more detail, call Berman & Asbel, LLP now at 610-565-9696 or contact us online to schedule your initial consultation.
+We will always keep your best interests in mind and can take the necessary steps to protect your assets when considering marital agreements.
+To discuss your situation in more detail, call Berman & Associates now at 610-565-9696 or contact us online to schedule your initial consultation.